Airline transport pilot licence: Theoretical examination

 All exams must be passed within an 18-month period.
 A CPL and/or Instrument Rating must then be gained within 36 months.
 Provided that a CPL and IR are achieved, ATPL examination results are accepted for seven years after the most recent validity date of the IR entered in the CPL.

 ATPL exams are acceptable for the issue of a CPL, so most pilots skip the CPL exams and take their ATPL exams before they obtain their CPL.

-A CPL held by a pilot who has completed all ATPL theoretical exams but did not yet complete the required hours of experience is popularly known as a "frozen ATPL", although this term has no legal significance.
+A CPL held by a pilot who has completed all ATPL theoretical exams is popularly known as a "frozen ATPL", although this term has no legal significance.

 United States

-After the crash of Colgan Air Flight 3407, an air transport certificate became a requirement for all commercial air transport pilots.
+After the crash of Colgan Air Flight 3407, an air transport certificate became a requirement for all commercial air transport pilots in the United States.
 This effectively raised the number of flight hours required for new commercial pilots from 250 to 1,500.
 Applicants with military or university flying training can apply for a restricted airline transport pilot certificate (R-ATP) with a reduced number of hours.

 To be eligible to take the Federal Aviation Administration's (FAA) ATP practical test, the candidate must have at least 1,500 hours of experience in aircraft, including 250 hours as a pilot-in-command (PIC), and be at least age 23.

 An R-ATP (which allow the holder to perform only second-in-command duties) may be granted to individuals that meet one of the following criteria: